schreibfaul1/ESP32-MiniWebRadio/README.md

 <ul>
 <li>IR receiver + IR remote controller according to the NFC protocol</li>
 <li>KCX_BT_EMITTER V1.7, for connecting external Bluetooth devices in the sending or receiving direction, a connection with voice assistants such as ALEXA is possible</li>
+<li>BH1750 light sensor: The BH1750 has a wide range of values, which is still sufficiently sensitive at average room brightness.
+On the display, you can set the desired brightness when the sensor is darkened.
+Then the display is dimmed to this value 'at night'.</li>
 </ul><br>

 Control is via the display touchscreen or a web page in a browser, no additional components such as switches, rotary encoders, capacitors or resistors are required.